OneSn1pe/PivotAI-2/career-platform/README.md

 - **Resume Analysis**: Extract skills, experience, education, strengths, weaknesses, and recommendations from resumes using AI
 - **Career Roadmap Generation**: Generate personalized career roadmaps based on resume analysis and target companies
+- **Clean User Experience**: Optimized for production with SEO improvements and clean console output
-- **Debug Tools**: Test and debug the resume analysis functionality
+- **Debug Tools**: Test and debug the resume analysis functionality (disabled in production by default)

 ## Getting Started